quickwit-oss/quickwit/docs/configuration/index-config.md

 - `unix_timestamp`: parse Unix timestamp values.
 Timestamp values come in different precision, namely: `seconds`, `milliseconds`, `microseconds`, or `nanoseconds`.
 Quickwit is capable of inferring the precision from the value.
 Because of this feature, Quickwit only supports timestamp values ranging from `13 Apr 1972 23:59:55` to `16 Mar 2242 12:56:31`.

-When a `datetime` field is stored as a fast field, the `precision` parameter indicates the precision used to truncate the values before encoding and compressing them.
+The `precision` parameter indicates the precision used to truncate the values before encoding and compressing them.
 The `precision` parameter can take the following values: `seconds`, `milliseconds`, `microseconds`.
+It only affects what is stored in fast fields when a `datetime` field is marked as fast field.

 :::info
 When specifying multiple input formats, the corresponding parsers are attempted in the order they are declared.